gtap-dev/php/README.md

 ```

 When combining both the reference operator and the variadic three dot operator,
-there MUST NOT be any space between the two of them:
+there must not be any space between the two of them:

 ```php
 public function process(string $algorithm, &...$parts)